 30 Grosvenor Square

-30 Grosvenor Square, originally designed by Eero Saarinen, has been the US embassy in London since 1960, but with its upcoming relocation in early 2017, the site will now be transformed into a luxury hotel.
+30 Grosvenor Square, originally designed by Eero Saarinen, was the US embassy in London since 1960, but following its relocation in 2017, the site is now being transformed into a luxury hotel.

 The existing Grade II-listed building is six storeys – rectangular in plan up to level two and C-shaped above – and has a two-storey basement.
 Its key historical elements are to be retained, including the stone façade, the level two diagrid floor and perimeter cruciform columns.

 The building’s current C-shaped plan limits the proportions of the proposed hotel rooms, so an extension is proposed at the rear.
-A new core layout will allow for a plan that could accommodate hotel rooms and suites of adequate depth, whilst a central atrium allows daylight to penetrate deep into the building, including circulation spaces.
+A new core layout will allow for a plan that could accommodate hotel rooms and suites of adequate depth, whilst a central atrium with circulation spaces allows daylight to penetrate deep into the building.
 The new rear façade will incorporate a narrow balcony zone.

 The existing façade is a series of alternating O-shaped frames faced with Portland Stone.
 Some areas will be repaired, and it will also be shifted from supporting the floors, to just supporting its own weight.
 There will also be a new façade in multiple locations, particularly from ground to diagrid and from sixth floor up.

-Conversion of an historic US embassy in London into a luxury hotel
+Conversion of a historic US embassy in London into a luxury hotel

 David Chipperfield Architects